cguintob/BTL_humidity_code/README.md

 `AHTxx.h`   --- Header file for arduino library

 ### Python Scripts
-`sensorData.py` --- Takes sensor data from serial port and writes it to data file; fetches weather data from Charlottesville using WTTR and writes it to separate data file\n
+`sensorData.py` --- Takes sensor data from serial port and writes it to data file; fetches weather data from Charlottesville using WTTR and writes it to separate data file
-`dataReader.py` --- Reads data from files and plots it\n
+`dataReader.py` --- Reads data from files and plots it
-`otherDataReader.py` --- Used like `dataReader.py` but without weather data from Charlottesville\n
+`otherDataReader.py` --- Used like `dataReader.py` but without weather data from Charlottesville
 `sensorData.py~` `dataReader.py~` `otherDataReader.py~` --- Backup versions of each script

 ### Data Files, Plots, and Other Results
-`merged_data.txt` --- Contains all data taken since the start of the project; shows example of data format\n `all_humidities_until_5-2.png` `all_temperatures_until_5-2.png` --- Plots of all data (used `merged_data.txt` for data and `otherDataReader.py` for plotting)\n
+`merged_data.txt` --- Contains all data taken since the start of the project; shows example of data format
+`all_humidities_until_5-2.png` `all_temperatures_until_5-2.png` --- Plots of all data (used `merged_data.txt` for data and `otherDataReader.py` for plotting)
-`humidities_apr-30_may-2.png` `temperatures_apr-30_may-2.png` --- Plots of local and Charlottesville data between 4/30/2024 and 5/2/2024 (used `dataReader.py` for plotting)\n
+`humidities_apr-30_may-2.png` `temperatures_apr-30_may-2.png` --- Plots of local and Charlottesville data between 4/30/2024 and 5/2/2024 (used `dataReader.py` for plotting)
 `Guinto-Brody_BTL_Humidity_Sensor_Project_2024.pdf` --- Report about project that contains above plots

 ### Miscellaneous/Housekeeping
-`README.md` --- Contains information about project and how to use programs\n `.gitignore.txt` --- Contains files that are not tracked by Git (includes backup version `.gitignore.txt~`)\n `.giattributes` --- Used for pushing files that are larger than the maximum allowed size for pushing\n
+`README.md` --- Contains information about project and how to use programs
+`.gitignore.txt` --- Contains files that are not tracked by Git (includes backup version `.gitignore.txt~`)
+`.giattributes` --- Used for pushing files that are larger than the maximum allowed size for pushing

 # USING `aht10.ino`